projectgoldmine/documentation/README.md

 ```

-visualizeroi is the folder contains all the code for VROI main appication code and all endpoitns for Lead Harvesters and Value collaborators.
+visualizeroi is the directory contains all the code for VROI main appication code and all endpoitns for Lead Harvesters and Value collaborators.

 ### Assets
 ```